 Based on its investigations in 1994, the USFWS recommended that the base implement a catch and release only program at Pulgas Lake because of mercury detected in fish (USFWS 1995).
 ATSDR estimated doses for all of the chemicals detected in fish in 1994 using the worst-case assumptions presented in Appendix C. Even prior to catch and release restrictions, adults and children living on base were not likely to consume as much fish from Pulgas Lake as was considered in these calculations.
-Nonetheless, ATSDR used these exposure scenarios to estimate the worst-case doses.
+Nonetheless, ATSDR used these scenarios to estimate worst-case exposures.